AshGw/litecrypt/docs/index.md

 ## Welcome to Litecrypt

 Litecrypt is a minimal library that provides a simple solution for encrypting and decrypting data and files.
-Prioritizing both security and ease of use, by employing AES-256 encryption in CBC mode **blazingly fast** or **compute-intensive**.
+Prioritizing both security and ease of use, by employing AES-256 encryption in CBC mode (**blazingly fast**/**compute-intensive**).
 The library offers the added benefit of secure storage, ensuring the protection of sensitive information.
 For those seeking a user-friendly experience, an accompanying graphical user interface is also available.

 ## Example Usage